fkajose/competitive-states-nigeria/README.md

 |Crimes/100k persons|**Crimes per 100,000 persons.** A measure of how safe the state is, i.e., the number of reported crimes per 100,000 persons in state.
 Lower is better.|None|1|

 ### Score Calculations

+A weighted score was created to help normalise the values and rank the countries on a scale of 0-1.

 I=IHDI;
 Ig=IGR per Capita;